SCAlabUnical/JobOffersIT-IT/README.md

 The most important file is *job_offer JOIN job_data*, stored in different formats like: **CSV, JSON, SQL and XML**.

-This table contains more than **2000** job offers in the IT sector for Italian market, analyzed during the period from March to May in 2021, classified by:
+This table contains more than **2000** job offers in the IT sector for Italian market, analyzed during the period from March to May, classified by:
 * Job category;
 * Job subcategory (if available);
 * Type of submitted contract;